melissawm/acquire-docs/docs/tutorials/compressed.md

 This tutorial will provide an example of writing compressed data to a Zarr file.

 `Acquire` supports streaming compressed data to the `ZarrBlosc1*` storage devices.
 Compression is done via [Blosc](https://www.blosc.org/pages/blosc-in-depth/).
 Supported codecs are _lz4_ and _zstd_, available with **ZarrBlosc1Lz4ByteShuffle** and **ZarrBlosc1ZstdByteShuffle** devices, respectively.
 For a comparison of these codecs, please refer to the [Blosc docs](https://www.blosc.org/).
-You can learn more about the Zarr capabilities in `Acquire` in https://github.com/acquire-project/acquire-driver-zarr.
+You can learn more about the Zarr capabilities in `Acquire` in [the Acquire Zarr documentation](https://github.com/acquire-project/acquire-driver-zarr/blob/main/README.md).

 ## Configure `Runtime`